JasonLiu134/project-recipes/README.md

 First, we have to define what is considered a "high" calorie count.
 According to [Livestrong.com](https://www.livestrong.com/article/440135-recommended-calorie-intake-for-one-meal/), the average calorie intake per meal for women is between 533 to 800, and between 667 to 1000 for men, though it can vary.
 For this test, we will classify recipes with a high calorie count as recipes that include **over 1000 calories**.

 To conduct the permutation test, we will shuffle the `'Calories (#)'` column 10000 times, and we will calculate the difference in means for the preparation time in minutes between recipes with at least 1000 calories and recipes with less than 1000 calories.
+I chose to use signed difference in means for the test statistic since my alternative hypothesis is one-tailed, so we need to know which mean is greater in the simulations.

 <iframe
   src="assets/hypothesis_test.html"